KILTprotocol/docs/docs/develop/01_sdk/04_integrate/04_extension_api.md

 ## DID Configuration

-You need [an existing DID configuration](../../01_sdk/02_cookbook/01_dids/00_generate_keys.md) setup for your application to communicate with KILT extensions.
+You need [an active DID](../../01_sdk/02_cookbook/01_dids/00_generate_keys.md) with a signed DID configuration resource for your application to communicate with KILT extensions.

 This library helps set up the [Well-Known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/) as required by the [KILT Credential API specification](https://github.com/KILTprotocol/spec-ext-credential-api).